 Deeply steeped in music that people have been playing for generations, Adam is an acoustic musician.
 But not entirely an acoustic musician; the world’s too complicated for that.
 See, he loves making sound with the simple tools of wood and steel and toughened skin.
 He’s poured over old Folkways records and jammed on Bill Monroe tunes till sunup.
 But he has also plugged in, spending more than a few years on the tour circuit with various rock and roll bands.
 And he’s not afraid to run the piano through a ring modulator.
 Maybe that comes from his work composing contemporary classical and electro-acoustic music.
 Recently, he’s even begun translating the music and the act of fiddling onto his cumbersome but commanding upright bass.
 When all these musical voices come together, the sound is at once familiar and adventurous, rooted and reaching.

-Adam’s got four albums of his own out and has played on a dozen other recordings as a band member.
+Adam’s got five albums of his own out and has played on a dozen other recordings as a band member.
 He’s toured all over the United States and western Canada, hitting the stages of the River City Bluegrass Festival, the Edge of the World Music Festival, South by Southwest, the National Old-Time Country and Bluegrass Music Festival, Arts on the Fly, and the Tumbleweed Music Festival, among others.
-His records have been played on radio stations across North America, Europe, and Australia, and his most recent release hit the #8 spot on the national Folk and Roots chart.
-All this diverse experience, of course, speaks to his grit as a artist.
+His records have been played on radio stations across North America, Europe, and Australia, and his last two releases have both hit the #8 spot on the national Folk and Roots chart.
+All this diverse experience, of course, speaks to his grit as an artist.
 He’s got something to say, and over the years he’s figured out a unique way to say it.